lucafavatella/2021-samsung-galaxy-nexus-i9250-tuna-maguro/README.md

 Latest image: [Google, 4.3 (JWR66Y)](https://developers.google.com/android/images#yakju).
 Includes:
-* Booloader (to be installed by `fastboot -v flash bootloader bootloader-maguro-....img`).
+* Booloader - to be installed by `fastboot -v flash bootloader bootloader-maguro-....img`.
-* Radio (to be installed by `fastboot -v flash radio radio-maguro-....img`).
+* Radio - to be installed by `fastboot -v flash radio radio-maguro-....img`.
-* Boot, recovery, system, userdata (to be installed by `fastboot -v -w update image-....zip`, that also wipes userdata).
+* Boot, recovery, system, userdata - to be installed by `fastboot -v -w update image-....zip` (that also wipes userdata).

+Before installing the image,
+unlock the bootloader by `fastboot -v oem unlock` (also erases data), finally lock it again by `fastboot -v oem lock`.

+For good measure, reboot after each step by `fastboot -v reboot-bootloader`.

 ## Custom System and Recovery